-Research and development expense in fiscal 2012's first quarter was nil versus \$894,000 in the same prior year period.
-In fiscal 2012's first quarter ended July 31, 2011 the Company capitalized \$633,000 of research and development costs versus nil in the prior comparable period.
+Research and development expense in fiscal 2012's second quarter and six months was nil, versus \$865,000 and \$1,760,000, respectively, in the same prior year periods.
+In fiscal 2012's second quarter and six month period ended October 31, 2011 the Company capitalized \$274,000 and \$907,000, respectively, of research and development costs versus nil in the prior comparable periods.
 Research and development expense includes payroll, employee benefits, stock-based compensation expense, and other headcount-related expenses associated with product development.
 Research and development expense also includes third-party development and programming costs.
-Management expects that capitalized software costs will decline in the Company's second fiscal quarter ending October 31, 2011.
 The Company is currently focusing on the development of a line of high performance storage caching products ("XcelaSAN").
 XcelaSAN is a unique intelligent Storage Area Network (SAN) optimization solution that delivers substantive application performance improvement to applications such as Oracle, SQL and VMware.
 XcelaSAN augments existing storage systems by transparently applying intelligent caching algorithms that serve the most active block-level data from high-speed storage, creating an intelligent, virtual solid state SAN.
 As part of that strategy, in January 2009, the Company entered into a software purchase and license agreement with another company whereby the Company acquired the exclusive right to purchase specified software for a price of \$900,000 plus a contingent payment of \$100,000.
 The Company owns the software.
 The software and the storage products, which incorporate the software, are currently under development.
 On November 4, 2010, management concluded that technological feasibility of the product was established.
+In addition to pursuing a traditional sales strategy for XcelaSAN, management is also pursuing alternative means to monetize the Company's investment in the XcelaSAN product line.

-Selling, general and administrative expense in fiscal 2012's first quarter totaled \$3,453,000 versus \$3,084,000 in the same prior year period, an increase of approximately \$369,000.
-The increase in this year's first quarter expense is primarily the result of increased selling and marketing expenses related to the Company's XcelaSAN product.
+Selling, general and administrative (S,G&A) expense in fiscal 2012's second quarter and six months totaled \$3,376,000 and \$6,829,000, respectively versus \$2,973,000 and \$6,057,000 for the same prior year periods.
+The increase in fiscal 2012 expense is primarily the result of increased selling and marketing expenses related to the Company's XcelaSAN product line.

-Other income (expense), net for the first quarter of fiscal 2012 totaled expense of \$114,000, versus \$109,000 of expense for the same prior year period.
-Other expense in fiscal 2012's first quarter consisted primarily of interest expense of \$103,000 and \$11,000 of foreign currency transaction losses, primarily as a result of the EURO weakening relative to the US dollar.
-Prior year three month other expense totaled \$109,000 and consisted of \$16,000 of interest expense and \$96,000 of foreign currency transaction losses, primarily as a result of the EURO weakening relative to the US dollar.
-Other expense in the prior fiscal year's first quarter included a \$2,000 gain on the sale of certain fixed assets.
+Other income (expense), net for the second quarter and six months totaled \$126,000 and \$239,000 of expense, respectively, for fiscal 2012, and expense of \$51,000 and \$160,000, for the same respective periods in fiscal 2011.
+Other expense in fiscal 2012's second quarter consisted primarily of interest expense of \$96,000 and \$30,000 of foreign currency transaction losses, primarily as a result of the EURO weakening relative to the US dollar.
+Six month other expense of \$239,000 consisted of \$198,000 of interest expense and \$41,000 of foreign currency transaction losses, primarily as a result of the EURO weakening relative to the US dollar.
+Other expense in fiscal 2011's second quarter consisted primarily of interest expense of \$62,000 and \$11,000 of foreign currency transaction gains, primarily as a result of the EURO strengthening relative to the US dollar.
+Six month other expense of \$160,000 consisted primarily of \$79,000 of interest expense and \$85,000 of foreign currency transaction losses, primarily as a result of the EURO weakening relative to the US dollar.